bghira/SimpleTuner/OPTIONS.md

                         classifier free guidance instead of the distilled sampling.
                         Default: 1.0
+  --validation_no_cfg_until_timestep VALIDATION_NO_CFG_UNTIL_TIMESTEP
+                        When using real CFG with flux, do not use CFG until this sampling timestep.
+                        Default: 2
   --validation_guidance_rescale VALIDATION_GUIDANCE_RESCALE
                         CFG rescale value for validation images.
 Default: 0.0, max 1.0